Long Covid - Part 2

 A general description of my approach to treating Long-haulers Syndrome can be found under 'Long-haulers Syndrome I'.
-What follows are additional details on

-Long-haulers Syndrome - Mitochondrial Support
+Long Covid - Mitochondrial Support

 Mitochondria make all the energy for your cells.
 This energy is converted into an incredibly important molecule called adenosine triphosphate (ATP).
 ATP provides energy to your cells so they can properly function.
 It’s what enables your heart to beat, your brain to think and your adrenal glands to make hormones to help you tolerate stress.